Tulio Botero: Archbishop of Medellin

 On 8 December of that same year, he was appointed to the Archbishop's Headquarters of Medellín, of which he took possession on 2 February 1958.

 Botero Salazar participated as Council Father in the four sessions of the Second Vatican Council.
-He was one of the forty bishops who signed the Pact of the catacombs of Domitilla, through which they committed to sharing time with the poor, assuming a simple lifestyle and renouncing all symbols of power.
+He was one of the forty bishops who signed the Pact of the Catacombs of Domitilla, through which they committed to sharing time with the poor, assuming a simple lifestyle and renouncing all symbols of power.

-In Medellín, he reformed the archdiocesan curia; he built the current building of the Major Seminary in the Loreto sector; allowed the entry of various religious communities; held the third Diocesan Synod; He had Miguel Antonio Medina Medina and Octavio Betancourt Arango as auxiliary bishops and Alfonso López Trujillo as coadjutor archbishop, who later succeeded him at the See.
+In Medellín, he reformed the archdiocesan curia; he built the current building of the Major Seminary in the Loreto sector; allowed the entry of various religious communities; held the third diocesan synod; had Miguel Antonio Medina Medina and Octavio Betancourt Arango as auxiliary bishops and Alfonso López Trujillo as coadjutor archbishop, who later succeeded him at the See.

 He established 124 parishes; he personally ordained 158 priests and the other bishops ordained 45 more priests; that is, in his administration, 203 priests were ordained in total.

 He promoted the Faculty of Theology at the Universidad Pontificia Bolivariana and allowed seminarians to study at said university; he founded the Bachilleres seminary, which lasted forty years.
 He established Casa Pablo VI in 1971 and gave it statutes in 1977, for special vocations of students who had to work to financially support their families.

 Resignation and death

-In 1979, after 21 years at the head of the Episcopal see of Medellin, his resignation was accepted due to his age.
+In 1979, after 21 years at the head of the episcopal see of Medellin, his resignation was accepted due to his age.

 He died on 1 March 1981.